 The materials science research projects were enabled by funding from the Engineering Learning Initiatives program.
 Read more about Undergrads research biomedicine, clean energy, superconductors

 We are delighted you are considering transferring to Cornell Engineering.
-Since you are interested in our program, most likely you have completed at least one year of foundational math, science, computer programming and engineering college coursework at an accredited engineering, engineering science or pre-engineering program.
+Since you are interested in our program, most likely you have completed at least one year of foundational math, science, computer programming and engineering college coursework at an engineering, engineering science or pre-engineering program.
 At Cornell Engineering, you can build upon that foundation in your selected engineering major.
-Students who have attended accredited colleges, universities, and community colleges are welcome to apply to transfer into Cornell Engineering.
+Students who have attended colleges, universities, and community colleges are welcome to apply to transfer into Cornell Engineering.
 We also welcome applications from international students.

 What You Need to Know

 - You should apply as an external transfer student if you have graduated from high school and have earned over 12 credits at another college or university since your high school graduation.
 Current Cornell students who wish to transfer internally within the University should read through the information for internal transfers.